 • Cookie bases for the snowmen to stand on

 • White chocolate.
-Instead of coating the snowmen in coconut, you can dip them in white chocolate to make a bounty-like snack!
+Instead of coating the snowmen in coconut, try dipping them in white chocolate to make a bounty-like festive snack!

-• Festive sprinkles or decorator candies.
-These would be adorable as buttons!
+• Festive sprinkles or decorator candies would make adorable buttons!

-Decorated coconut snowmen on marble serving board.
+Decorated snowmen truffles on marble serving board.
 Snowmen have small eyes, buttons, red candy scarves and pretzel arms.

 If you’d like to make these for Christmas, you can make them days or weeks in advance!